Goods and services tax (Hong Kong): Pledge to maintain revenue neutrality

 The Government proposed that, for the first five years after the GST's introduction, all revenue it would generate after deducting administrative costs would be returned to the community as tax relief and other compensation measures, for example, salaries or profits tax reduction, or to increasing public spending on education, health, social welfare, law and order or infrastructure.

 Opposition

-The GST proposal was universally condemned by all the major parties in Legco.
+The GST proposal was universally condemned by all the major parties in the Legco.

-The first protest against GST was held on 7 August 2006 by the Liberal Party.
-Over 6000 people participated.
-The second protest against GST was held on 20 August 2006 by the Democratic Party.
-About 500 people participated.
+The first protest against the GST was held on 7 August 2006 by the Liberal Party, with 6000 participants.
+The second protest against the GST was held on 20 August 2006 by the Democratic Party, where 500 people participated.

 According to Financial Secretary Henry Tang, the government had collected 2,200 written submissions in the five months of consultations - with 65 percent opposed to the plan and 30 percent in favour.

 Demise

 In a surprise announcement made on 5 December 2006, Henry Tang Ying-yen withdrew the plan citing lack of public support.
 "It's clear ... that we've not been able to convince the majority to accept a GST as the main option to address the tax base problem," he said.
 The withdrawal was linked to the comments, three days earlier, of Chinese state leader Wu Bangguo to senior Hong Kong officials "to keep their fingers on the pulse of the people" and to foster "social harmony", and to the impending sub-sector polls for the Election Committee which will pick the new Chief Executive in March 2007.
 However, after the announcement, Henry Tang insisted the decision to withdraw the proposal was "entirely my own," and free of any political consideration.